 How to Recreate Jon Hopkins’ Emerald Rush Synth Sound in Ableton Live

-Ever wondered if you could get Jon Hopkins’ iconic Emerald Rush synth sound without his custom plugin?
-The short answer, yes, you can.
-And you can do it with Ableton Live’s stock plugins in under ten minutes.
+You can recreate Jon Hopkins’ Emerald Rush synth sound without his custom plugin.
+Using only Ableton Live stock effects, you can build it in under ten minutes.

 Key Points